Zum Inhalt

 Brief overview of the content

-Here is a brief summary of the brochure's contents for a quick overview.
-For details, please download the PDF linked above.
-Interested parties can also request a free copy of our EVZ publications by sending an email to inforsevice@vki.at .
+Here is a brief summary of the content for a quick overview.
+For the full text, please download the PDF linked above.
+Tip: Interested parties can also request a free copy of our EVZ publications by post via inforsevice@vki.at .

 Crypto trading fraud (CTF) is the most common type of investment fraud in Austria.
 The first two pages of the broschure use a clear example to illustrate the individual stages of a typical CTF scenario.